jotrujil03/bird-dropper/README.md

 SUPABASE_SERVICE_KEY='<ENTER YOUR SUPABASE API KEY HERE>'
 ```
 > * You'll need to edit one other file.
 Go to the `/src/init_data` folder, then edit the `create.sql` file and uncomment the `-- \c users_db` line by removing the two dashes in front.
-> * Afterwards you should be good to go, so run the command `docker-compose up`, and the rest of the setup should be handled automatically.
+> * Afterwards you should be good to go, so run either `docker-compose up` or `docker compose up`, and the rest of the setup should be handled automatically.

 ## 🧪 How to Run Tests